CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ```

 `classes` is an array of objects, where each object contains the following properties:
-* `name` - The name of the class
+* `name` - A string representing the name of the class
 * `length` - The number of instances of the class
 * `instances` - An object containing instance properties.
 Properties may be stored as an array of values or a reference to data in the binary body.

 `instancesLength` is the total number of instances.
-It is equal to the sum of the `length`s of the classes.
+It is equal to the sum of the `length` properties of the classes.

 Note that this is different than a tile's `batchLength`, which is the total number of features.
 While all features are instances, not all instances are features; the hierarchy may contain instances that don't have a physical basis in the tile's geometry but still contribute to the metadata hierarchy.

 `classIds` is an array of integers of length `instancesLength`.
 Each value specifies the instances's class as an index in the `classes` array.